bazuka5801/bazuka5801/README.md

 Also I'm wrote much software in C# when I was a teenage boy (since 2013).

-🔭 I’m currently working on @BazuMax for out customers and our self projects RustBM
+🔭 I’m currently working on @BazuMax for our customers and our self projects

 📫 How to reach me: [https://t.me/bazuka5801](Telegram (bazuka5801))

-My Hobbies: 💃🏻🕺, 🚴‍♂️ and Dates 💖 (in looking for...)
+My Hobbies: 💃🏻🕺, 🚴‍♂️

 #### ⚡ Fun fact: